* Starting Nov 15th

 Red Nation Int’l Film Festival ‘On the Road‘ Tour – Washington DC

 Red Nation Int’l Film Festival ‘On the Road‘ Tour – New York City NY

 Red Nation Int’l Film Festival ‘On the Road‘ Tour – Santa Fe NM

 Red Nation Celebration Institute produces Native Women in FILM Festival dedicated entirely to woman filmmakers, held during Oscar week.

 RED NATION INTERNATIONAL FILM FESTIVAL (RNIFF) is the first American Indian & Indigenous Film Festival in Los Angeles founded in 1995.
 RNIFF was the first to establish a “Red is Green” Carpet event placing American Indians on the Red Carpet in 2009 with an exclusive screening of ‘New Dawn Twilight Saga‘ in partnership with Summit Entertainment.

 RNCI Red Nation Awards™ honors accomplishments of Independent Motion Pictures, Documentaries, Shorts, Television, Comedy and Music which are produced, directed, written, and or starring American Indians.
 Honorees include individuals who have made advancements in film, radio, television, comedy, media and social justice.

-Every year, Red Nation Film Festival honors individuals with a “Red Nation Drum™” at Red Nation Awards Show in Los Angeles CA, held and part of American Indian Heritage Month in November.
+Every year, Red Nation International Film Festival honors individuals at RNCI Red Nation Awards Show in Los Angeles CA, held and part of American Indian Heritage Month in November.

-VISIT these links for more information:
+VISIT these links below for more information: